- Staff Scientist at the Genetics and Metabolism Section, Liver Diseases Branch, NIDDK, NIH, 2007-present

 Our research intends to understand how the body takes up iron, how it is converted into biologically vital forms, and how it is distributed within cells and among organs.
 We want to characterize genes and intracellular protein complexes engaged in the trafficking of iron compounds from the site of its synthesis to the cellular organelles where it is used.

 Important iron cofactors forming complexes with proteins include iron-sulfur clusters, mono- and dinuclear iron centers.
-Due to the highly reactive nature of metal ion, its incorporation into a complex with proteins thought to be it to be assisted by metallochaperones.
+Due to the highly reactive nature of metal ion, its incorporation into a complex with proteins thought to be assisted by metallochaperones.
 Our lab has made substantial contribution to the discovery and further interpretation of the role of iron chaperones.
 Initially, PCBP1-4 proteins have been identified as RNA-binding, scaffold proteins affecting stability of RNA and protein complexes.
 PCBP1 and PCBP2 are abundant cellular proteins that share 83% identity.
 We have shown that PCBPs work as cytosolic iron chaperones that bind iron and deliver it to an iron storage protein, ferritin, and some iron-dependent enzymes.

 We have developed mouse models of PCBP1 and PCBP2 deficiency to explore the function of PCBP proteins in living organism.
 Initially, we have found that homozygous deletion of PCBP1 was embryonically lethal.
 For further research we have developed a mouse strain with conditional, floxed allele of PCBP1.
 This mouse strain has been used for crossing with other mouse strains with specific expression of Cre recombinase to get knock-out of PCBP1 in a specific tissues or in response to a drug.